Combinatorics via Closed Orbits: Number Theoretic Ramanujan Graphs are not Unique Neighbor Expanders: Introduction

-The fact that Ramanujan graphs have vertex expansion ratio of $d/2$, and the fact that Kahale's construction have poor girth, led various researchers to speculate that Ramanujan number theoretic graphs, which have very large girth, should yield lossless expansion, or at least graphs in which their vertex expansion is strictly greater than $d/2$.
-Such graphs are also \emph{unique neighbor expanders}, since if a set $Y$ has expansion ratio which is greater than $d/2$ then there exists a vertex that have a unique neighbor in $Y$.
-A weaker desired property is \emph{odd neighbor expansion}, which says that there is a vertex that is connected to an odd number of elements in $Y$.
+The fact that Kahale's construction does not share many of the wonderful properties of the number theoretic construction led various researchers to speculate that Ramanujan number theoretic graphs, which have very large girth, should be lossless expanders, or at least graphs with vertex expansion strictly greater than $d/2$.

-We show that the common belief that number theoretic graphs have lossless vertex expansion, is not true.
-As a matter of fact, some of those graph are not even \emph{odd neighbor expanders}, and therefore not \emph{unique neighbor expanders}.
+We show that this common belief is not true.
+As a matter of fact, some Morgenstern Ramanujan graphs are not even \emph{odd neighbor expanders}, and therefore not \emph{unique neighbor expanders}.
+Here is one of our main theorems:

-\begin{thm} [Number theoretic Ramanujan graphs that are not odd neighbor expanders] For every prime power $q$, there exists an infinite family of $\left(q+1\right)$-regular number theoretic Ramanujan graphs $X$, and a subset $Y\subset X$, $\left|Y\right|=O\left(\sqrt{\left|X\right|}\right)$, such that every $x\in N\left(Y\right)$ has precisely $2$ neighbors in $Y$.
-Therefore $Y$ has no unique neighbors and $\left|N\left(Y\right)\right|=\frac{q+1}{2}\left|Y\right|$.
+\begin{thm} [Number theoretic Ramanujan graphs that are not odd neighbor expanders] For every prime power $q$, there exists an infinite family of $(q+1)$-regular number theoretic Ramanujan graphs $X$, and a subset $Y\subset X$, $\left|Y\right|=O(\sqrt{|X|})$, such that every $x\in N(Y)$ has precisely $2$ neighbors in $Y$.
+Therefore, $Y$ has no unique neighbors and $|N(Y)|=\frac{q+1}{2}|Y|$.

-Explicitly, for $q$ an odd prime power, we may choose the graph to be some of the bipartite Ramanujan graphs constructed by Morgenstern, with girth greater than $4/3\log_{q}\left(\left|X\right|\right)$. \end{thm}

-We prove Theorem~\ref{thm:vertex expansion intro} in two stages: First we focus on bad vertex expansion in the covering object, namely, we look at an infinite substructure of the $(q+1)$-regular tree that is not expanding enough.
-Then we use the closed orbit method that we develop to ``import'' the infinite non-expanding substructure into a finite small subset of a number theoretic graph.
-This subset will have bad expansion ratio, and we thus disprove a common belief that number theoretic graphs are lossless expanders.